 Why is This Cowboy Caviar the "Ultimate"?

-This is the ULTIMATE Cowboy Caviar recipe because of our spice mix as well as the inclusion of avocado, which I feel is quite necessary and very fresh sweet corn.
+This is the ULTIMATE Cowboy Caviar recipe because of our spice mix as well as the inclusion of avocado, which I feel is quite necessary and very fresh sweet corn kernels.

 Our spices include some of my very favorites as they bring out and compliment the flavor in such a powerful way, including spicy cayenne, earthy ancho chili powder, cumin, garlic and onion powders, and some spicy chili flakes, which you can increase or decrease to your own personal preferences.

 Many Cowboy Caviar recipes call for bell pepper only, and some include a jalapeno pepper, but we're going to go ahead and toss in two, OK?
 Or maybe three.